ISM will supply all ropes and climbing hardware.

-ISM or your guide will supply all ropes and climbing hardware, however people taking the Technical AlpinISM course are requested to bring a rack of nuts, 6 quickdraws and 3-4 ice screws if they already own them.
-A gear rack (with 1-2 ice screws) is also useful on our Classic AlpinISM course.
+However people booked onto our more advanced Technical AlpinISM course are requested to bring a rack of nuts, 6 quickdraws and 3-4 ice screws if they already own them.

-Technical Equipment which ISM can provide on request (FREE OF CHARGE - however we do expect you to replace any items you lose)
+Equipment which ISM can provide on request (FREE OF CHARGE - however we do expect you to replace any items you lose!)

 Personal Clothing note: Dressing properly for the mountains can make the difference between an enjoyable trip and an uncomfortable one.
 Clothing should give the right degree of warmth for the activity, wick perspiration and be easy to ventilate.
 You should avoid clothes made from cotton as they become cold and clammy when wet.

 Both Shops offer very competitive prices at special discounted rates to all our clients, on leading brands of outdoor clothing and equipment.
 If you're an ISM client booked onto a course, then you will have received a 'discount code' which can be used either in the shop or buying directly from either of the Climbers Shop website.

 Clothing and General Equipment